You are here

 August 2015 — NICHD launches the NICHD Data and Specimen Hub (DASH), a centralized online resource for researchers to store and access de-identified data from NICHD-funded research studies for secondary research use.

-December 2015 — NIH launches a new multi-year initiative, the Environmental influences on Child Health Outcomes (ECHO) program, to understand better the effects of environmental exposures on child health and development.
+December 2015 — NIH launches a new multi-year initiative, the Environmental influences on Child Health Outcomes (ECHO) program, to understand the effects of environmental exposures on child health and development.
 Consistent with the goals of the former National Children’s Study, the program is designed to capitalize on existing pediatric research participants while taking advantage of new clinical networks and technological advances.
 Included within the ECHO program is the Institutional Development Award (IDeA) States Pediatric Clinical Trials Network, which will create teams of pediatric clinical trial specialists at IDeA state institutions to study diseases or conditions relevant to the pediatric population, with priority given to clinical trials that fall under ECHO’s four focus areas: 1) upper and lower airway disease; 2) obesity; 3) pre-, peri-, and postnatal outcomes; and 4) neurodevelopment.

 February 2016 — After the World Health Organization declares the association between Zika virus infection and microcephaly and other neurological disorders as a Public Health Emergency of International Concern, NIH announces its research priorities related to understanding the virus and its effects.
 NICHD leads the NIH focus on studying Zika infection and exposure during pregnancy, how Zika affects sperm function and fertility, and child development outcomes after Zika.
-The Institute’s efforts, announced throughout the year, include a large-scale Zika in Infants and Pregnancy study at multiple sites in areas of heavy infection; a study of potential Zika virus exposure among a subset of athletes, coaches, and other U.S. Olympic Committee staff attending the 2016 Summer Olympics and Paralympics in Brazil; and a research conference on the effects of Zika infection or exposure during pregnancy on child development.
+The institute’s efforts, announced throughout the year, include a large-scale Zika in Infants and Pregnancy study at multiple sites in areas of heavy infection; a study of potential Zika virus exposure among a subset of athletes, coaches, and other U.S. Olympic Committee staff attending the 2016 Summer Olympics and Paralympics in Brazil; and a research conference on the effects of Zika infection or exposure during pregnancy.

 August 2016 — NIH Director, Francis Collins, M.D., Ph.D., appoints Diana W. Bianchi, M.D., as Director of NICHD.
 Dr. Bianchi, a practicing medical geneticist with special expertise in reproductive genetics, joins NICHD from the Floating Hospital for Children and Tufts Medical Center in Boston, where she served as the founding executive director of the Mother Infant Research Institute and vice chair for pediatric research.
 She also served as the Natalie V. Zucker Professor of Pediatrics and a professor of Obstetrics and Gynecology at Tufts University School of Medicine and was a member of the NICHD’s federal advisory committee from 2011 to 2015.
 NICHD is a long-term primary funder of Dr. Bianchi’s research on prenatal diagnosis and treatment of intellectual and developmental disabilities.